-Unless we indicate otherwise, all information in this prospectus assumes (i) that the Reorganization Transactions have been consummated prior to the closing of this offering, (ii) that the underwriters do not exercise their option to purchase additional shares of Class A common stock from us and (iii) an initial public offering price of \$ per share of Class A common stock (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus).
+• 33,286,540 shares of Class A common stock reserved for issuance upon the exchange of EWC Ventures Units (together with the corresponding shares of our Class B common stock).
+Unless we indicate otherwise, all information in this prospectus assumes (i) that the Reorganization Transactions have been consummated prior to the closing of this offering, (ii) that the underwriters do not exercise their option to purchase additional shares of Class A common stock and (iii) an initial public offering price of \$17.00 per share of Class A common stock.